OpenText-org/context-annotation/_posts/2022-10-31-initial-release.markdown

 # Initial Release of Context Annotation

-This is the initial release of Context Annotation.
+We are pleased to make available the initial `1.0.0` release of Context Annotation.
 This release includes the following features:

 *   **Trees** for each of the books of the Greek New Testament
 *   **Turn** data for each time someone speaks